jhpyle/docassemble/_docs/objects.md

   items in the `extension_list` to the end of the list.
 Just like the [Python list] method of the same name.
 * <a name="DAList.first"></a>`first()` - returns the first element of
-  the list; error triggered if list is empty
+  the list; error triggered if list is empty.
-* <a name="DAList.last"></a>`last()` - returns the last element of the list; error triggered if list is empty
+* <a name="DAList.last"></a>`last()` - returns the last element of the list; error triggered if list is empty.
 * <a name="DAList.does_verb"></a><a name="DADict.does_verb"></a><a
   name="DASet.does_verb"></a>`does_verb(verb)` - like the
   `verb_present()` function from [`docassemble.base.util`], except